GSA/SmartPay-RFI/01_draft RFQ.md

 #### 2.2	Anticipated Period of Performance, Budget, and Ceiling Price

 The period of performance (PoP) shall be one year, with options to extend up to two additional years.
-GSA may, by written notice issue and at least 60 days prior to the expiration of the initial term, extend the period of performance for additional option years.
+GSA may, by written notice issue and at least 60 days prior to the expiration of the initial term, extend the period of performance for additional option years in accordance with FAR Subpart 52.217-9 Option to Extend the Term of the Contract.
 The PoP is expected to begin on or around Aug 1, 2023.

 The not to exceed ceiling on this contract will be $840,000 for the first period of performance (52.232-22 Limitation of Funds applicable) and up to an additional $550,000 for each of the two option periods.
 Contractors are expected to submit a quote reflective of its solution to fulfill the government’s requirements.